 Helicopter Time-domain Electromagnetic Mapping of Lake Michigan's Shoreline

+The Illinois State Geological Survey (ISGS) and their contractor SkyTEM conducted helicopter-based surveys of the coastal area from Kenosha, WI south to the Illinois/Indiana state line.
+These surveys are part of a scientific research program that will gather information on sand location and quantity and will inform the protection and preservation of our coastal assets, such as beaches.
+Surveys will take place in late March 2017.
 ISGS and SkyTEM will gather data through the use of specialized equipment suspended from a helicopter.
 The surveys will be conducted along the shore, and the helicopter will not fly over any buildings unless written permission has been obtained from the landowner.
 This project is funded by the Illinois Department of Natural Resources – Coastal Management Program through a grant received from the National Oceanic and Atmospheric Administration.

 During the first week of April 2017 the Illinois State Geological Survey (ISGS) conducted an electromagnetic sand thickness and distribution survey using a helicopter along the Lake Michigan coastline from southeastern Wisconsin to the Illinois and Indiana border.
 Data collected during the project are currently being processed and results will be shared publically within the next year.
 The information gathered during this survey will improve the scientific understanding of beach and nearshore processes and will aid coastal managers in planning and decision-making.